lautenba/ADA_pADAwan_Project/README.md

 - Created new recipes with the obtained data

-- Determine relations between the ingredient used in recipe and the production of those ingredient (based on the year of production/used recipes)
+- Determine relations between the popular ingredients used in recipes and the production quantity of those ingredients (based on the year of production/used recipes)

 20.12.2019: